Mickey Mouse: Black and white films (1929–1935)

-The Cactus Kid (April 11, 1930) was the last film to be animated by Ub Iwerks at Disney.
-Shortly before the release of the film, Iwerks left to start his own studio, bankrolled by Disney's then-distributor Pat Powers.
+Wild Waves was the last Mickey Mouse cartoon to be animated by Ub Iwerks.
+Iwerks left to start his own studio, bankrolled by Disney's then-distributor Pat Powers.
 Powers and Disney had a falling out over money due Disney from the distribution deal.
 It was in response to losing the right to distribute Disney's cartoons that Powers made the deal with Iwerks, who had long harbored a desire to head his own studio.
 The departure is considered a turning point in Mickey's career, as well as that of Walt Disney.
 Walt lost the man who served as his closest colleague and confidant since 1919.
 Mickey lost the man responsible for his original design and for the direction or animation of several of the shorts released till this point.
 Advertising for the early Mickey Mouse cartoons credited them as "A Walt Disney Comic, drawn by Ub Iwerks".
 Later Disney Company reissues of the early cartoons tend to credit Walt Disney alone.
+Wild Waves was also composer Carl Stalling's last film with the Walt Disney Studio.
+Stalling joined Iwerks at his new studio.

 Disney and his remaining staff continued the production of the Mickey series, and he was able to eventually find a number of animators to replace Iwerks.
 As the Great Depression progressed and Felix the Cat faded from the movie screen, Mickey's popularity would rise, and by 1932 The Mickey Mouse Club would have one million members.
 At the 5th Academy Awards in 1932, Mickey received his first Academy Award nomination, received for Mickey's Orphans (1931).
 Walt Disney also received an honorary Academy Award for the creation of Mickey Mouse.
 Despite being eclipsed by the Silly Symphony short the Three Little Pigs in 1933, Mickey still maintained great popularity among theater audiences too, until 1935, when polls showed that Popeye was more popular than Mickey.
 By 1934, Mickey merchandise had earned $600,000 a year.
 In 1935, Disney began to phase out the Mickey Mouse Clubs, due to administration problems.

 About this time, story artists at Disney were finding it increasingly difficult to write material for Mickey.
 As he had developed into a role model for children, they were limited in the types of gags they could present.
 This led to Mickey taking more of a secondary role in some of his next films, allowing for more emphasis on other characters.
 In Orphan's Benefit (1934), Mickey first appeared with Donald Duck who had been introduced earlier that year in the Silly Symphony series.
 The tempestuous duck would provide Disney with seemingly endless story ideas and would remain a recurring character in Mickey's cartoons.